-As a result of the Migration Statistics Transformation Journey, the IPS being stretched beyond its original purpose and the impact of the coronavirus pandemic, this will be the last Migration Statistics Quarterly Report (MSQR) based on IPS estimates.
-Administrative data will be used to deliver new measures of migration from November 2020 onwards.
+As a result of the Migration Statistics Transformation Journey, the IPS being stretched beyond its original purpose, and the impact of the coronavirus pandemic, this will be the last Migration Statistics Quarterly Report (MSQR) based on IPS estimates.

-Processing and quality assurance of the IPS data for Quarter 1 (Jan to Mar) 2020 identified a possible issue in the data, namely an unexpected large rise in the number of non-EU students interviewed in the IPS.
+Processing and quality assurance of IPS data for Quarter 1 (Jan to Mar) 2020 identified a possible issue in the data, namely an unexpected large rise in the number of non-EU students interviewed in the IPS.

 A detailed review of the data and associated processes suggests this may be because of the IPS being susceptible to sampling variability.
 This observation aligns with previous analysis, which identified that large numbers of students may travel at the same time because of course start dates, meaning that some IPS shifts may include clusters of student contacts.
-If this was to occur, the IPS data may overestimate the number of long-term student migrants.
+If this were to occur, the IPS data may overestimate the number of long-term student migrants.
 This is a limitation of using a sample survey.

 Uncertainty of this type in the data is represented by the confidence intervals around the estimates, which can be viewed in the associated datasets.
-Because of this oversampling, an adjustment, in line with previous adjustments, has been applied to non-EU student immigration for the year ending Quarter 1 2020 estimates using Home Office visa allocations; this ensures we are providing the best possible estimates of migration based on all available sources.
-See Section 6 of the statistical bulletin for more detail.
+Because of this oversampling, an adjustment, in line with previous adjustments, has been applied to non-EU student immigration for year ending Quarter 1 2020 estimates using Home Office (HO) visa allocations.
+This ensures we are providing the best possible estimates of migration based on all available sources.
+See Section 6 of the Migration Statistics Quarterly Report: August 2020 for more detail.

 As it is recognised that international travel patterns have changed significantly in 2020 because of the coronavirus pandemic, we have also included in this release additional data and insights on recent travel patterns in the period up to the end of June 2020.
-See Section 8 of the statistical bulletin for more detail.
+See Section 8 of the Migration Statistics Quarterly Report: August 2020 for more detail.

-2. Local area migration indicators, UK
+3. Local area migration indicators, UK

-This release presents different migration-related data sources at local authority level including migration flows, non-UK-born and non-British populations, National Insurance number registrations, GP registrations, and births to non-UK-born mothers.
+This release presents different migration-related data sources at local authority level including:

+- · migration flows

+- non-UK-born and non-British populations

+- National Insurance number registrations

+- GP registrations

+- births to non-UK-born mothers

 We have reduced the content of our Short-Term International Migration (STIM) publication to focus on our migration transformation work and the development of these statistics.
 Further information can be found in Short-Term International Migration for England and Wales: year ending June 2018.

 As a result, the STIM table normally included in local area migration indicators (LAMIS) is not currently being produced.
-This means that the STIM data included in the LAMIS 2020 release are the mid-2016 to mid-2017 provisional data (previously published in the LAMIS 2019 release).
+This means that the STIM data included in the LAMIS 2020 release is the mid-2016 to mid-2017 provisional data (previously published in the LAMIS 2019 release).